mizzioisf/openhospital-client/README.md

 - More flexible execution and configuration options
 - Automation of configuration files generation
 - Everything is commented in the code and a brief output all operations is shown in console
+- Startup and database operations are logged to configurable output file
 - Backward compatible with old versions and installations, no default behaviour change
 - Added sql subdirectory to organize sql scripts
 - Added various checks about correct settings of parameters and startup of services